 These actions and initiatives are summarized in the following five categories below:

-The BFU is organized and staffed in such a way to assist with great expertise and in timely manner all foreign enterprises that wish to establish a business unit in Cyprus.
+The BFU is organized and staffed in such a way as to assist with great expertise and in a timely manner all foreign enterprises that wish to establish a business unit in Cyprus.

 - Licencing facilitation.

-Assistance and guidance as to the obtainment of the necessary work permits so that foreign employees start working in Cyprus.
+Assistance and guidance as to the obtainment of the necessary work permit so that foreign employees start working in Cyprus.

-Certain provisions have been introduced to improve the process of naturalisation of highly skilled third-country employees, provided that they reside in Cyprus and are integrated into the Cypriot society.
+Certain provisions have been introduced to improve the process of naturalization of highly skilled third-country employees, provided that they reside in Cyprus and are integrated into Cypriot society.

-- Extension and expansion of tax incentive for investment in Cyprus Companies that are considered innovative businesses/startups.
+- Extension and expansion of tax incentives for investment in Cyprus Companies that are considered innovative businesses/startups.

 - Incremental (compare to the actual) tax deduction for research and development expenditure.

-A more detailed updated on the New Strategy can be found here.
+A more detailed update on the New Strategy can be found here.